hermangroup/docs/wallets/dashcore/installation-macos.rst

 .. figure:: img/macos/112414905.png
    :width: 280px

-   Unblocking macOS from running Dash Core
+   Unblocking macOS from running Historia Core

 The first time the program is launched, you will be offered a choice of where you want to store your blockchain and wallet data.
 Choose a